BenCodeur/Twitter-collection/README.md

 - python TwitterCollection.py

 All the tweets will be printed in the console.
 The code will also automatically generate a csv file "Twitter_Collection" to store all the tweets.
 This csv file will be in the folder from which you run the script.

+Currently, the script collects the last 100 tweets with the # specified, in English.